Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

             }
         }

-        // Optional: If too many partitions, force a merge of similar states
+        // Note: In a real implementation, we would also merge "similar" states
-        // to prevent exponential blowup.
+        // (e.g., using widening) to prevent the number of partitions from growing indefinitely.

         Self {
             partitions: new_partitions,